-The Doctor of Nursing Practice (DNP) is a practice-focused degree that prepares nurses to function at the highest level of practice for the current health care environment based on a strong scientific foundation for practice.
-Emphasis is on evidence-based practice, leadership, cultural competence, organizational analysis and policy.
+The Doctor of Nursing Practice (DNP) is a practice-focused degree that prepares nurses to function at the highest level of practice for the current healthcare environment based on a strong scientific foundation for practice.
+The online DNP programs emphasize evidence-based practice, leadership, cultural competence, organizational analysis and policy.
 Students prepare for advance practice roles and nursing faculty positions.
-The online format of the program allows for flexibility, although each cohort will be required to participate in residency requirements throughout the program.
+The Doctor of Nursing Practice online format is flexible, although each cohort will be required to participate in residency requirements throughout the program.
 The Capstone Project is an integral part of the total program of study as well as the culminating activity.
 The project represents an original application of knowledge in the area of student specialization.
 The target benefits of the intervention or innovation designed by the student would be beyond the individual patient or family and focus more on institutions, patient populations or communities.

 BSN to DNP Program - Family Nurse Practitioner

 The BSN to DNP program is designed for nurses who have a Bachelor of Science in Nursing and an active RN licensure.
 This program consists of 67-68 credits and three years of full-time study (5-9 credits per semester) over nine semesters.
 Students achieve a Doctorate of Nursing Practice with a Family Nurse Practitioner specialization.

 BSN to DNP Three Year Full-time Curriculum Guide

 BSN to DNP Four Year Full-time Curriculum Guide

 - The MSN to DNP program is designed for Advanced Practice Nurses with an active Certificate of Authority in a practice field.
 This program consists of 34-36 credit hours and two years of full-time study (4-8 credits per semester) over six semesters.
 Students achieve a Doctorate of Nursing Practice.